 The goal of the Office of Administrative and Human Resource Services is to recruit, hire, retain and support employees to serve our current staff members, students and the community.
 Employee Services and Support includes retirement, benefits, certification, and personnel.
-Jointly reporting to the Office of Legal Services, the Risk Management Office administers the District self-insurance funds and insurance policies for compensation, general liability, crime, and property damage to buildings and equipment.
+Jointly reporting to the Office of Legal Services, the Risk Management Office administers the District self-insurance funds and excess insurance policies for workers compensation, general liability, crime, and property damage to buildings and equipment.
 This office investigates and processes all claims, negotiates coverage and premiums and provides liaison with excess insurance carriers, and authorizes payments from district claim funds as appropriate.

-- 1) Processed 684 new staff members from full to part-time positions throughout the year. - 2) Reviewed 2,191 applications posted for vacancies on AppliTrack. - 3) Implemented a new automated substitute system using Aesop Absence Management System. - 4) Implemented a new nationwide background screening for volunteers and contractors. - 5) Increased employee participation from 25% to 89% for employee benefit file reviews.
+- 1) Processed 750 new staff members from full to part-time positions throughout the year. - 2) Reviewed over 2,000 applications posted for vacancies on AppliTrack. - 3) Contracted to outsource substitute teachers. - 4) Increased volunteer pool from 5,000 to 7,000 members. - 5) Increased employee participation from 89% to 91% for employee benefit file reviews.